 After Charles’ death, the property eventually was sold to Thomas Hammond.
 It stayed in the Hammond family until 1837 when George Washington Hammond sold it to Judge Isaac A. Douglass.
 The house then passed through the hands of a number of different owners before it was purchased by Mr. and Mrs. William Gavin in the 1960s.

-Today the 6,332 sq. ft. mansion and its 12.2 acres lie within the corporate limits of the city and abut the northern border Evitts Run and a surrounding 21.3-acre wetland, which includes the gravesite of Charles and Mildred Washington.
+Today the 6,332 sq. ft. mansion and its 12.2 acres lie within the corporate limits of the city and abut the northern border Evitts Run and a surrounding 21.3-acre wetland community park, which includes the gravesite of Charles and Mildred Washington.

 Three Phases of Construction

 A recent historical architectural analysis of Charles Washington’s Happy Retreat completed by Matt Webster, former architectural historian at Kenmore, the Fredericksburg estate of Betty Washington, sister of George and Charles, indicates that the home’s development proceeded in three phases, as shown in the accompanying figure.

 Phase 1 construction (in red) consisted of the old stone kitchen and a portion of the west wing.
 Phase 2, shown in blue, consisted of the brick portion of the kitchen and the one-story east wing.
 Phase 3, which was undertaken in 1837 after the purchase of Happy Retreat by Judge Isaac Douglass, resulted in the addition of the second stories to the two wings and completion of a large 2-1/2 story central portion connecting them.

 Today, an assessment of the house and outbuildings by an expert in historic preservation finds the mansion structurally sound and, except for a few minor repairs, the needed improvements to the house are cosmetic in nature.
 The separate kitchen, smokehouse and octagonal schoolhouse will require more substantial restoration in order to support future activities.
 An archaeological survey also will be used to plan the restoration of the house and grounds.